 - Mi Ok Kim, Enrico Coiera, and Farah Magrabi, Journal of the American Medical Informatics Association

 A scientific review of 34 healthcare studies across six countries provides compelling evidence that unresolved IT problems are linked to patient harm and death.
-Unfortunately, many LTPAC facilities fail to provide prompt access to ongoing IT support, thereby increasing the risk of patient harm due to unresolved IT problems.
+Unfortunately, many senior living facilities fail to provide prompt access to ongoing IT support, thereby increasing the risk of patient harm due to unresolved IT problems.

 2) Your employees have difficulty using hardware and software

-Workers in the LTPAC industry are experts at delivering compassionate care and responding to the unique healthcare needs of senior citizens.
-However, the majority of LTPAC workers are not tech savvy.
+Workers in the senior living industry are experts at delivering compassionate care and responding to the unique healthcare needs of senior citizens.
+However, the majority of senior living workers are not tech savvy.
 They do not feel comfortable using hardware and software to communicate with referring physicians or other organizations about patient care.
-Doug Brown, managing partner of Black Book Research, notes that this can impede a long-term care organization's continuity of care, stating, "Long-term care facilities are still excluded from operating in a deeply connected care continuum due to limited resources and communication channels."
+Doug Brown, managing partner of Black Book Research, notes that this can impede a Senior Living and Post-Acute Care organization's continuity of care, stating, "Senior Living and Post-Acute Care facilities are still excluded from operating in a deeply connected care continuum due to limited resources and communication channels."

 3) Night shift IT problems rarely receive attention